-Is humanity to be conscious after death?
-Sectarian blgots profess to know they are, but Materialists contend there is none, which if que, makes humanity and all human aspirations and honest efforts to arrive at truth and the right, one profound enigma.
-One idea is admitted by all-viz, that every body thinks.
-Is it not evident that thought, soul or spirit, is the moving cause of all human action?
-The dimilarity of flesh and blood (not features) all over the world, bears no comparison to the vest difference between the thoughts and actions of humanity, or of spirit; hence is not the inference plain, the difference between spirit and matter must be equally great?
+Is humanity to be conscious after death Sectarian bigots profess to know they are, but Materialists contend there is none, which it Materialists contend there is none, which if true, makes humanity and all human aspira-tious and honest efforts to arrive at truth and the right, one profound enigma.
+One idea is admitted by all-viz, that every-body thinks.
+Is it not evident that thought, soul or spirit is the moving cause of all human action?
+The similarity of flesh and blood (not features) all over the world, bears no com-barison to the vast difference between the parison to the vast difference between the thoughts and actions of humanity, or of spirit; hence is not the inference plain, the difference between spirit and matter must be equally great?
 Humanity can think of the death of the body and perceive it, but not the death of the thoughts.
 Let any one try to feel he will never think; that he is to be just nothing at all. or dust.
 Also think of a time when there will be no time, and it will be found impossible to feel or think of an annihilated thought!
-Does not this even convincing that thought or spirit can not be annihilated any more than matter?
-It is no wonder those who have no idea, the real man is never seen, the spirit or life within real man is never seen, the spirit or life within continuing its conscicusness, should view what is called death, with horror.
+Does not this seem convincing that thought or spirit can not be annihilated any more than matter It is no wonder those who have no idea, the real man is never seen, the spirit or life within continuing its conscicusness, should view what is called death, with horror.
 The idea is ad-mitted, then, there is no real loss of being, form, or consciousness.
 As we can reason only from what life or nature manifests, and it being evident such does not make mistakes or fail in perfect adaptations.
 Let us look at the fact that seeds committed to the earth, rot and apparently die.
 Paul in 1st Cor.
 15, says they apparently die.
 Paul in 1st Cor.
-15, says they do die, when the fact is, no life over appears from anything really dead, and as each seed produces its kind, it is a proof they do not die.
+15, says they do die, when the fact is, no life ever appears from anything really dead, and as each seed produces its kind, it is a proof they do not die.
 Let two seeds from a foreign clime be handed us, we never saw-it is impossible by looking at them to learn their nature.
-By cultivation we learn it; one fills the air with sweet odors, the other with stench.
+By cul-tivation we leave it, one fills the dir with tivation we learn 'it; one fills the air with sweet odors, the other with stench.
 Their fruit matures; one is bitter and poisonous, the other is delicious and nourishing.
-The book concerning them is now open, "By their fruits ye chall know them."
+The book concerning them is now open, "By their fruits ye shall know them."